Fifa World Cup 2022: These are today’s games and kick-off times in Qatar

-Qatar World Cup 2022 schedule: What games are on today and kick-off times, including Tunisia v France
+Qatar World Cup 2022 schedule: What games are on today, TV channels & kick-off times, including Japan v Spain

-The World Cup in Qatar continues this afternoon- here is who is playing
+We are now 11 days into the 2022 World Cup - here are all of the matches taking place in Qatar today including Germany v Costa Rica

-The 2022 World Cup in Qatar has reached the business end of the group stages, and several teams have already booked their place in the next round.
-Amongst the teams hoping to join them there is France, who face Tunisia on Wednesday afternoon.
+We are almost two weeks into the greatest global footballing event, the World Cup.
+The tournament, being held in Qatar, has thrown up some major surprises too such as Saudi Arabia beating one of the favourites, Argentina.

 Advertisement